wjholden/Advent-of-Code-2019/README.md

 Advent of Code is a wonderful way for experienced programmers to practice a new language.
 The challenges get extremely difficult.
 The complexity and variety of the challenges will stress test any programming language, showing you where the language (and the programmer) are weak and strong.

-These are the daily themes that I consider the salient lessons from each day.
+Below are my impression of the major theme for each day.

 # Daily Themes
 1. Loops, functions, and recursion